 - Additional rate tax 45%

 For example, if you made a net pension contribution of £80, and you were a basic rate taxpayer, £20 would have been taxed at source.
 In this scenario, the government would repay the £20 income tax into your pension scheme as a contribution.
 If you were a higher rate taxpayer, you would receive a 40% refund which equates to £40 per every £60 pension contribution.
-Similarly, those on the additional tax rate would receive a repayment of £45 for every £55 paid into their pension.
+Similarly, those on the additional tax rate would receive £45 for every £55 paid into their pension.

 There is a limit of £40,000 per year in pension contributions, after which the contributions will be taxed at your highest rate of income tax.
 However, when you bear in mind that these funds are often invested for more than 30 years, the tax rebate can make a massive difference to your investment returns and retirement pot.